allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 Both Kafka and Pubsub have options to configure the maximum message retention time.

 Amazon AWS Kinesis can be thought of as a managed Kafka whereas Pub/Sub can be thought of as a managed version of RabbitMQ on steroids.

+# What does `unacked` message mean?

+In the context of Google Cloud Pub/Sub, "unacked" is short for "unacknowledged", which refers to messages that have been delivered to a subscriber, but the subscriber has not yet acknowledged the successful processing of the message back to the server.

+In other words, after a subscriber receives a message, it needs to process the message and send an acknowledgment back to the server to confirm that it has successfully processed the message.

+Until an acknowledgment is received by the server, the message is considered unacknowledged or `unacked`.

+# What does `outstanding` message mean?

+In the context of Google Cloud Pub/Sub, an "outstanding" message refers to a message that has been sent to be processed, but has not yet been acknowledged by a subscriber.

+In other words, If a message is sent out for delivery and a subscriber is yet to acknowledge it, the message is called outstanding.
+A message is considered outstanding until the acknowledgment deadline expires or the message is acknowledged.

+# Are Pub/Sub servers located in a specific zone or region ?

+Pub/Sub servers run in all Google Cloud regions around the world.
+This allows the service to offer fast, global data access, but also offers users control over where messages are stored.
+Cloud Pub/Sub provides global data access meaning that publisher and subscriber clients are not aware of the location of the servers to which they connect or how those services route the data internally.

+Pub/Sub’s load balancing mechanisms direct publisher traffic to the nearest Google Cloud data center where data storage is possible.
+This means that publishers in multiple regions may publish messages to a single topic with low latency.
+When a subscriber requests messages published to a topic, it connects to the nearest server which aggregates data from all messages published to the topic.

 # References :books: